zhangzhics/zhangzhics.github.io/_pages/about.md

 {% include base_path %}

-<sub> I'm a permanent Research Scientist at CSIRO's Data61, Australia.
+<sub> I'm a lecturer in the University of Western Australia.
+Prior to that, I was a permanent Research Scientist at CSIRO's Data61, Australia.
 I received my Ph.D. degree in Computer Science from the University of New South Wales, Australia.
 My research interests are in the areas of system security, rowhammer, and adversarial artificial intelligence.

 ### News!
 - <sub>Our paper "CASSOCK: Viable Backdoor Attacks against DNN in the Wall of Source-Specific Backdoor Defenses" has been accepted by AsiaCCS 2023.